-This panel supports up to 31 annunciators in any combination (RA-6500 / RA-6075).
+The panel supports up to thirty-one (31) annunciators in any combination may be connected to the main fire control panel.
 The RA-6500 provides a 4 x 40 character LCD display.
 Whereas, the RA-6075 provides a 2 x 16 character LCD display, along with standard function and numeric keys.
-All annunciator models listed are designed to be mounted on a flat non-condensing surface or electrical box.
+Both annunciator models listed are designed to be mounted on a flat non-condensing surface or electrical box.